CTFd/CTFd/docs/deployment.rst

 Hosting CTFd on Heroku is intended for testing purposes.
 Heroku provides a free PostgreSQL database with a limitation of 10k rows.
 Heroku provides a free Redis database with a limit of 25MB.
 Heroku provides a ephemeral filesystem, so you must configure s3 as UPLOAD_PROVIDER.
-You can also use the `CTFd Dropbox plugin`_

 ..
 Note::